 Practically all the latest drones use a brushless electric “out-runner” type, which is more efficient, more reliable, and quieter than a brushed motor.
 Motor design is important.
 More efficient motors save battery life and give the owner more flying time, which is what every pilot wants.

 Drone motor design is pretty exciting at the moment.
 The top of the range DJI Inspire 1 released earlier this year are a new patented design.
 DJI developed and patented a new curved magnet which fits perfectly around the motor allowing the motor to run more efficiently.

 Tip: Examine the motors regularly.
 Make sure they are clean and free from dust.
 Get to know how your drone sounds.
 Listen to it.
 Most of the sound comes from the motors.
 If it doesn’t sound right, then examine your drone.
-Fly a couple of feet off the ground and close to you and see if one of the motor is failing.
+Fly a couple of feet off the ground and close to you.
+Look to see if one of the motors is failing.
 It’s not a bad option to have a spare motor or 2.

 D. Motor Mount

-Sometimes built into combination fittings with landing struts or can be part of the UAV frame.
-If you are new to the world of drones, their are quite a few parts which are easy to replace.
-Watch how easy it is to replace the Parrot AR motor.
+The drone motor mount is sometimes built into the combination fittings with landing struts or can be part of the UAV frame.
+Their are quite a few parts which are easy to replace on most drones.
+Watch how easy it is to replace the Parrot AR motor here.
 You will also notice that the motor mount is part of the central cross of the Parrot AR.

 Tip: Check the motor mounts and areas close to the motors for stress cracks.
 If you find stress cracks and your quadcopter is under warranty, then you can send it back and have it fixed.
 Alternatively the manufacturer may have some strengthener motor mounts.